tiliv/django-field-permissions/README.md

     }
 ```

 In this example, the callbacks must accept an additional ``field`` keyword argument.
-If you're using separate callbacks for every field, that argument is redundant, so the example replaced with with ``**kwargs``.
+If you're using separate callbacks for every field, that argument is redundant, so the example replaced it with ``**kwargs``.

 If you were instead factoring out the copy-pasted check, you might use this instead: